informatik-studium/seminar-data-analysis/README.md

 ## Settings the path
 After the data set has been prepared, all data accesses are carried out via a central method (`util.read_radar_data`).
 The correct path to the unpacked data can be set at the top of the `util.py` file.
 This variable is called `PATH_TO_UNCOMPRESSED_DATA` and has to be a `Path`-object (from `pathlib`).

+## Hardware Requirements
+- At least 32GB of RAM
+- About 400GB of free disk space
+- A CUDA capable GPU

 ![Radar Animation](results/radar_data.gif)